pmpreis/productbrain/docs/3-strategy-and-vision/index.md

 # Strategy and Vision 🌠

-Welcome to the Strategy and Vision chapter!
+Welcome to the **Strategy and Vision** chapter!
 This section is all about defining a clear product vision and strategic direction to guide your product efforts.
-From setting the product's North Star to managing bets and aligning with a product-led strategy, you'll find all the tools and insights you need here.
+From setting the product's **North Star** to managing bets and aligning opportunities with strategy, you'll find all the tools and insights you need here.

 ---